Village Care Project

 The gratitude from the village people for helping them will often fill your heart.

-Mini Safaris: All of our trips include visits to explore 2 to 3 nearby National Parks in our free time in between visiting villages.
+Mini Safaris: All of our trips include visits to explore 2 nearby National Parks in our free time in between visiting villages.
 You will see exotic African wildlife up close and personal in comfortable 4x4 safari style vehicles with roofs that open up for better viewing and photography.

-There MAY also be opportunities to participate in a village dance, stop to explore a coffee plantation, learn how the Massai prepare food, gather water, try out primitive fire making, shoot a native bow and arrows OR maybe visit a local African museum or store in the area for shopping.
-Every trip is different.
+There MAY also be opportunities to learn how the Massai prepare food and gather water.
+We might try dancing with the villagers, primitive fire making, shooting a native bow and arrows OR maybe visit a local African museum or coffee plantation.

 Meals are very nice.
 You will get a wide variety of foods to choose from at each meal.
 There will be some local dishes but you will recognize most of the dishes.

-TYPICAL Buffet Breakfast offers things like scrambled eggs or Spanish style eggs, homemade toast, jelly, butter, coffee, juices, fruit, plus some kind of meat like sausage or bacon.
+TYPICAL Buffet Breakfast offers things like scrambled eggs or Spanish style eggs, homemade toast, jelly, butter, coffee, juices, fruit, potatoes, plus some kind of meat like sausage or bacon.

 Once you arrive in Tanzania, the majority of the trip is all inclusive in the price.
 The price is also very reduced from other tour groups you will find.